evilprince2009/snake-xenia/README.md

 - `pip install turtle`
 - `pip install random2`

-- `python app.py`
+Now run `python app.py` on terminal.
 This will make the game run.
+Alternatively, you can double click on the `autorun.bat` file to run it.

 #### [Ibne Nahian](https://www.facebook.com/evilprince2009/)